 Learn colors.
 Learn animal names.
 Learn to ‘read’ because of the predictable pattern.
 This book is an all-around winner!
 The following books are also in the Brown Bear series:

 - Polar Bear, Polar Bear, What Do You Hear?

 - Panda Bear, Panda Bear, What Do You See?

 - Baby Bear, Baby Bear, What Do You See?

 All of them are well worth reading and rereading to the young children in your life, but Brown Bear is the first and most well-loved of the series!

 Introduce the alphabet through their antics of climbing a coconut tree!
 Will there be enough room for all 26 letters?
-A favorite of preschool and kindergarten teachers with good reasons, I’ve read it dozens of times to children in my life, and it is always a pleasure.
+This is a favorite of preschool and kindergarten teachers with good reasons.
+I’ve read it dozens of times to my students and my grandchildren.
+It is always a pleasure.

 Love, love, love the Click, Clack, Moo animals in all their versions (including Duck for President).
 Fun, cute, and thoroughly enjoyable, Click, Clack, Moo, Cows That Type was the first in the series.